 Six million years ago as many as 18 different hominid species lived in East Africa.
-Only one can be traced to us.
+Now only one is left.
 How did it evolve and survive?

 What drove the first migration of our forebears from Africa some 50,000 years ago and what that tells us about our continued evolution as a species of problem solvers.

 Both reciprocity and empathy – the two pillars upon which morality is built – are found in bonobos, apes and other social animals.
 But only humans are able to “abstract” the value and extend the behavioral constraints of “one-on-one” morality to the larger society, including strangers.
 Rather than being in conflict, both religion and the scientific pursuit of knowledge are motivated by a similar inspiration to find meaning and a sense of purpose.
 Read more »

 A leading research psychologist concludes that our abilities surpass those of animals because our minds evolved two overarching qualities.
 Read more »

 Travel the Journey

 Learn about 5 million years of early human evolution, track research in the science of paleoanthropology, get answers to your questions from the institute’s researchers, and much more.